Columbia University School of General Studies

 School of General Studies History

 Founded in 1947, in large part to accommodate the wave of veterans returning from World War II, the School of General Studies (GS) is the liberal arts college at Columbia created specifically for students with nontraditional backgrounds who seek a traditional education at an Ivy League university.
-At GS, nontraditional students include students who have interrupted their educations or who have never attended college before, those who can only attend part-time, and students enrolled in dual-degree programs including the Joint Program with List College of the Jewish Theological Seminary, the Joint Bachelor's Degree Program with City University of Hong Kong, or the Dual BA Program with Sciences Po and Trinity College Dublin.
+At GS, nontraditional students include students who have interrupted their educations or who have never attended college before, those who can only attend part-time, and students enrolled in dual-degree programs, such as the Joint Program with the Jewish Theological Seminary, the Joint Bachelor's Degree Program with City University of Hong Kong, the Dual BA Program with Sciences Po, or the Dual BA Program with Trinity College Dublin.
 GS students are fully academically integrated and take the same courses, with the same professors, as students in Columbia’s other undergraduate colleges.

 Note: The following enrollment statistics are based on 2019-2020 official reporting.